mohammedsabri95/mohammedsabri95.github.io/_pages/about.md

   - **Python Instructor** for Summer School &#124; [University of Sidi Mohamed Ben Abdellah](https://www.fsdm.usmba.ac.ma/)
      - Designed and delivered introductory Python course to 30+ students
      - Created hands-on coding exercises later adopted by the department

+# 🤝 Collaboration
+I'm always eager to collaborate on innovative projects and engage in discussions about data science and machine learning.
+If you're interested in connecting or exploring potential collaborations, please don't hesitate to reach out!